-Clean Air Act: This product is not processed with or does not contain any Class I or Class II ozone depleting substances.
+Clean Air Act: This product is not processed with nor contains any Class I or Class II ozone depleting substances.

 California Proposition 65: Crystalline silica (airborne particles of respirable size) is classified as a substance known to the State of California to be a carcinogen.